chelsinchaos/min-max/README.md

 - Time Complexity: O(1) for both encoding and decoding functions
 - Space Complexity: O(1) for both encoding and decoding functions

-This represents a significant improvement over traditional approaches, which often have exponential time and space complexities for NP-complete problems.
+This represents a significant improvement over traditional approaches, which often have exponential time and space complexities for NP-complete decision problems.

 ## Usage

-[Include instructions on how to use the script, similar to the previous README]
+[NEED TO INCLUDE]

 ## Applications

-This approach can be applied to various NP-complete problems, including:
+This approach can be applied to various NP-complete decision problems, including:

 1. Traveling Salesman Problem (TSP)
 2. Knapsack Problem